Software-Analysis-Team/link-commands/README.md

 There is no an alternative to intercept link calls with a other tool.

 ## Format
+### Version 1.0.0
+Currently, there is no standard for the format of linking commands, so we providing version of format.

-A link database is a JSON file, which consist of an array of “command objects”, where each command object specifies one way a translation unit is linked in the project.
-The file format is exactly the same as for the compilation commands with minor changes:
+A link database is a JSON file, which consist of an array of “command objects”, where each command object specifies one way a target or library.
+The contracts for each field in the command object are:

+* **command**: The link command executed.
+The field contains all the flags and files needed to create a target or library.
+As result of executing all commands, it's a full-build project.
+* **directory** The working directory of the link's command.
+All paths specified in the command or file fields must be either absolute or relative to this directory.
-1) Instead of a single source С/С++ file, an array which described all the object files, dynamic and static libraries needed for linking
+* **files** An array which described all the object files, dynamic and static libraries needed for linking
-2) Swapped the order of the fields directory and command
 Example:

 ```